Wave-function geometry of band crossing points in two-dimensions

-In this work, we unveil the wave function geometry of BCPs in 2D crystals.
-Explicitly, we show that the geometric property of BCPs is completely determined by the quantum metric~\cite{provost1980riemannian,berry1989quantum,anandan1990geometry,zanardi2007information,cheng2010quantum,resta2011insulating,kolodrubetz2017geometry}, which describes the infinitesimal distance between two wave functions in the parameter space.
-Together with the Berry curvature, the quantum metric constitutes the quantum geometric tensors, which fully characterize the geometry of quantum states.
-We first show that the quantized $\pi$-Berry phase of a linear BCP (LBCP) is determined by an angular integral of the quantum metric along a loop enclosing it.
-Moreover, the quantized value $\pi$ of the Berry phase is shown to arise from the fact that the maximum quantum distance between the Bloch states around a LBCP takes the largest allowed value, which is a characteristic property of LBCPs.
-Contrary to the common belief, we find that the quantization of the Berry phase of LBCPs does not require any symmetry.
+In this work, we unveil the wave-function geometry of BCPs in two-dimensional (2D) crystals.
+Explicitly, we show that the Berry phase is completely determined by the quantum metric~\cite{provost1980riemannian,berry1989quantum,anandan1990geometry,zanardi2007information,cheng2010quantum,resta2011insulating,kolodrubetz2017geometry}, which describes the infinitesimal distance between two wave functions in the parameter space.
+Together with the Berry curvature, the quantum metric constitutes the quantum geometric tensor, which fully characterizes the geometry of quantum states.
+We first show that the maximum quantum distance between the Bloch states around a linear BCP (LBCP) takes the largest allowed value 1 as determined by an angular integral of the quantum metric along a loop enclosing the LBCP.
+This characteristic property of LBCPs gives rise to the quantized value $\pi$ of the Berry phase.

 In the case of quadratic BCPs (QBCPs)~\cite{chong2008effective,sun2009topological}, we show that the path-independent Berry phase can take an arbitrary value depending on the Hamiltonian parameters, which modify the quantum metric distribution.
-We find simple relations between the geometric property of QBCPs and the quantum metric in two cases.
-One is when one of the two crossing bands is flat~\cite{dora2014occurrence,rhim2019classification,ma2020spin,rhim2020quantum,ma2020direct,rhim2020singular}.
+We find simple relations between the geometric quantities characterizing the BCPs such as the Berry phase, quantum metric, and maximum quantum distance, in two cases.
+One is when one of the two crossing bands is flat~\cite{bergman2008band,dora2014occurrence,rhim2019classification,ma2020spin,rhim2020quantum,ma2020direct,rhim2021singular}.
 The other is when the system has rotation or time-reversal symmetries.
-In both cases, we find that the Berry phase of a QBCP is given by an angular integral of the quantum metric along a loop enclosing it, which is equivalent to the maximum quantum distance of relevant Bloch states.
+In both cases, we find that the Berry phase of a QBCP is determined by an angular integral of the quantum metric along a loop enclosing it, which is proportional to the maximum quantum distance of relevant Bloch states.